 A brief history of the $500 bill

-20th century: While the $500 bill could be found in the pockets of the very wealthy, the U.S. Department of the Treasury’s website states the bill was mostly used by banks for large payment transfers.
-Over time, the advancement of banking technology began to steer the higher-denomination paper currencies, including the $500 note, towards obsolescence, and the BEP printed the final $500 notes in 1945.
+20th century: While the $500 bill could be found in the pockets of the very wealthy, the Treasury Department’s website states the bill was mostly used by banks for large payment transfers.
+Over time, the advancement of banking technology began to steer the higher-denomination paper currencies, including the $500 note, toward obsolescence, and the BEP printed the final $500 notes in 1945.

 How many $500 bills are left?

 With millions of $500 bills printed before their discontinuation, it is difficult to determine how many are still left today.
-Federal Reserve Banks are required to destroy any $500 notes (as well as any other notes that have been discontinued from public circulation) they receive, and it’s unclear how many $500 bills are being destroying on a regular basis.
+Federal Reserve banks are required to destroy any $500 notes (as well as any other notes that have been discontinued from public circulation) they receive, and it’s unclear how many $500 bills are being destroyed on a regular basis.